NASAWorldWind/WorldWindJava/README_DEVELOPER.txt

 # $Id: README_DEVELOPER.txt 1934 2014-04-15 19:24:07Z dcollins $

-This document provides notes and instructions for World Wind Java development team members in one place.
+This document provides notes and instructions for WorldWind Java development team members in one place.

 JOGL Library Overview
 ------------------------------------------------------------

-The JOGL library provides World Wind Java with (1) a Java binding to the OpenGL API, and (2) OpenGL contexts compatible with Java's AWT and Swing windowing toolkits: http://jogamp.org/jogl/www/
+The JOGL library provides WorldWind Java with (1) a Java binding to the OpenGL API, and (2) OpenGL contexts compatible with Java's AWT and Swing windowing toolkits: http://jogamp.org/jogl/www/

-World Wind Java uses JOGL v2.1.5, released on 11 March 2014 and downloaded from: http://jogamp.org/deployment/v2.1.5/archive/jogamp-all-platforms.7z
+WorldWind Java uses JOGL v2.1.5, released on 11 March 2014 and downloaded from: http://jogamp.org/deployment/v2.1.5/archive/jogamp-all-platforms.7z

-The JOGL library compiled JAR files and README files are checked into the World Wind Java source, distributed with all World Wind Java builds and included in the World Wind Java Web Start deployment.
-This is necessary in order ensure correct operation of World Wind Java, as changes in JOGL are occasionally unstable or incompatible with previous versions.
-Additionally, World Wind Java's copy of the JOGL JAR files are modified to enable Web Start deployment outside of the jogamp.org domain.
+The JOGL library compiled JAR files and README files are checked into the WorldWind Java source, distributed with all WorldWind Java builds and included in the WorldWind Java Web Start deployment.
+This is necessary in order ensure correct operation of WorldWind Java, as changes in JOGL are occasionally unstable or incompatible with previous versions.
+Additionally, WorldWind Java's copy of the JOGL JAR files are modified to enable Web Start deployment outside of the jogamp.org domain.